-If your Organisation does not use PCS-Tender or Public Contracts Scotland for receipt of tenders you should refer to your internal governance procedures for information on how to manage this stage.
+If your Organisation does not use PCS-Tender or Public Contracts Scotland for the receipt of tenders, you should refer to your internal governance procedures for information on how to manage this stage.

 Limiting the Number of Candidates

-The Organisation should invite enough tenderers to generate competition.
+The Organisation should invite enough bidders to generate competition.

 Organisations may limit the number of candidates meeting the selection criteria invited to tender or to conduct a dialogue.
-The minimum number of qualified tenderers that may be indicated by an organisation are:
+The minimum number of qualified bidders that may be indicated by an organisation are:

-- Restricted Procedure: the minimum number of tenderers is five.
+- Restricted Procedure: the minimum number of bidders is five;

 In exceptional circumstances a tender that arrived after the deadline may be accepted into the competition.
 The policy for addressing late tenders are subject to the internal governance for your organisation, legislation and case law.